SaifAlani94/Ardunic_BloodPressure/README.md

 ## Installation
-This library uses the [SerialTransfer](https://www.arduino.cc/reference/en/libraries/serialtransfer/) library "This library was tested on SerialTransfer library Version 3.1.2", so you will need to have this installed.
+This library uses the [SerialTransfer](https://www.arduino.cc/reference/en/libraries/serialtransfer/) library **"This library was tested on SerialTransfer library Version 3.1.2"**, so you will need to have this installed.
 Install it using the Library Manager in the Arduino IDE.

 ## Wiring the Ardunic Blood Pressure device